Skip to content

 curl -sLS https://get.slicervm.com | sudo bash

-The slicer-mac OCI bundle includes a default slicer-mac.yaml in the folder after install, so you can use that file directly and skip regeneration.
+The slicer-mac OCI bundle includes a default slicer-mac.yaml in the folder after install, so you can use that file directly.

 The generated slicer-mac.yaml has two host groups: